Technigo/project-business-site/README.md

 If I had more time:
 - make the whole website responsive, not only the video
-- play around with animation in accordion buttons
+- I would add animation in accordion buttons + -> -
+- styled radio buttons
+- animate the hamburger menu in the mobile view

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?